ibm-cloud-docs/vpc/lb-layer-7-policies-rules.md

 ## Examples: Creating policies and rules
 {: #layer-7-examples-create-policy-and-rules}

-The following Layer-7 examples show how policies and rules are created and associated with a listener.
+The following layer 7 examples show how policies and rules are created and associated with a listener.

 ### Example 1: Create an HTTPS listener with redirect policies